Child murder: By medical professionals

 Children, especially infants, have been killed on purpose by medical professionals.
 Katherine Ramsland, an expert in serial killers, believes predatory offenders may view healthcare agencies as "places of trust" where they have advantages.
 While other killers may decide to reduce the workload, or set someone up out of spite, or get God complex and think they are helping their victims, or be seeking attention, self-empowerment, and thrill.
 In one such case, neonatal nurse Lucy Letby was accused of killing at least 7 infants between June 2015 and 2016 at the Countess of Chester Hospital and attempting to kill a further 10 more.
+In another case, French anaesthetist Frédéric Péchier was sentenced for murdering or attempting to murder patients as young as 4 years old, from 2008 to 2017, out of jealousy and disdain for his peers.

 Media coverage

 Jammu Siltavuori, also known as "Uncle Jammu", murdered two 8-year-old girls in 1989.

 In 1992, after the fatal shooting of 7-year-old Dantrell Davis as he left the Cabrini–Green public housing project for school, the Chicago Tribune put every pedicide on the front page.
 62 pedicides were reported that year.

-Multiple deaths in one incident, such as the 1999 Columbine High School massacre, 2012 Sandy Hook Elementary School shooting and the 1996 Dunblane massacre tend to gather the most media attention but are statistically scarce.
+Multiple deaths in one incident, such as the 1999 Columbine High School massacre, 2012 Sandy Hook Elementary School shooting, 2022 Robb Elementary School shooting, 2018 Parkland high school shooting and the 1996 Dunblane massacre tend to gather the most media attention but are statistically scarce.